Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Introduction

 In practice, the smoothness of the nonparametric alternative functions and the degree of the ill-posedness of the NPIV model are both unknown.
 Our new test is a data-driven version of the minimax rate-optimal test that adapts to the unknown smoothness of the nonparametric alternative NPIV functions in the presence of the unknown degree of the ill-posedness.
-Our data-driven test rejects the null hypothesis as soon as there is a sieve dimension (say the smallest sieve dimension) in an estimated index set such that the corresponding normalized quadratic distance estimator exceeds one; and fails to reject the null otherwise.
-The normalization builds on Bonferroni corrected chi-squared critical values, where the degree of freedom is the rank of the inequality restrictions that are active in finite samples.
-The cardinality of the estimated index set is determined by a random exponential scan (RES) procedure that automatically takes into account the unknown degree of ill-posedness.
+Our test rejects the null hypothesis as soon as there is a sieve dimension (say the smallest sieve dimension) in an estimated index set such that the corresponding normalized leave-one-out quadratic distance estimator exceeds 1; and fails to reject the null otherwise.
+The normalization builds on Bonferroni corrected chi-squared critical values.
+The simple Bonferroni correction is computed using the cardinality of the estimated index set, which is in turn determined by a random exponential scan (RES) procedure that automatically takes into account the unknown degree of ill-posedness.

-We show that the new data-driven test attains the minimax rate of testing for severely ill-posed NPIV models, and is up to a $\sqrt{\log\log (n)}$ multiplicative factor of the minimax rate of testing for the mildly ill-posed NPIV models.
-This extra $\sqrt{\log\log (n)}$ term is the price to pay for adaptivity to unknown smoothness of nonparametric alternative functions.\footnote{This is needed even for adaptive minimax hypothesis testing in nonparametric regressions (without endogeneity); see \cite{spokoiny1996}, \cite{horowitz2001} and \cite{guerre2005}.} A key technical part to establish this rate optimality in $L^2$ testing is to derive a tight upper bound on the convergence rate of a leave-one-out sieve estimator of a quadratic functional of a NPIV function $h$; see the online Appendix \ref{sec:tech:appendix}.
-We show that our adaptive test controls size by deriving a tight lower bound for Bonferroni corrected chi-squared critical values.
-By inverting our adaptive tests we obtain $L^2$ confidence sets on restricted structural functions.
+We show that our new test attains the minimax rate of testing in $L^{2}$ for severely ill-posed NPIV models, and is within a $\sqrt{\log \log (n)}$ multiplicative factor of the minimax rate of testing for mildly ill-posed NPIV models.
+This extra $\sqrt{\log \log (n)}$ term is the necessary price to pay for adaptivity to unknown smoothness of nonparametric alternative functions.\footnote{This is needed even for adaptive minimax hypothesis testing in nonparametric regressions (without endogeneity); see \citet{spokoiny1996}, \citet{horowitz2001}, and \citet{guerre2005}.} A key technical part to establish our adaptive minimax rate of testing in $L^{2}$ is to derive a sharp upper bound on the convergence rate of a leave-one-out sieve estimator of a quadratic functional of a NPIV function, which is proved using an exponential inequality for U-statistics with increasing dimensions.
+We show that our adaptive test has asymptotic size control under a composite null by deriving a tight, slowly divergent lower bound for Bonferroni corrected chi-squared critical value.
+By inverting our adaptive tests, we obtain $L^{2}$ confidence sets on restricted NPIV functions.
 These confidence sets are free of additional choices of tuning parameters.
-The adaptive minimax rate of testing determines the $L^2$ radius of the confidence sets.
+The adaptive minimax rate of testing determines the $L^{2}$ radius of the confidence sets.